FPGAtestbed/fpga.github.io/docs/intel_building_emulation.md

 >**NOTE:**
 > You can see the use of _restrict_ in the above example, it is suggested to include that on global data for performance

+### Building options

+For most codes it is suggested to use the _-global-ring_ option which selects a ring topology interconnect between the kernel and shell that is optimized for the Stratix-10 and can improve fmax.
+You can also use _-duplicate-ring_ to select a duplicate right approach however you will get a message that _the compiler now duplicates the store ring by default_ so that is not strictly nescesary.

+Depending on your calculations, you can use _-ffp-reassoc_ to relax the order of floating point arithmetic operations and -ffp-contract=fast_ to remove intermediary floating-point rounding operations and conversions if possible, and to carry additional bits to maintain precision.
+These two options can often speed up calculation code in kernels